nextgis/docs_ngweb/source/launch.rst

    virtualenv = /home/ngw_admin/ngw/env
    protocol = http
    socket = :8080
-   workers = 4 # количество потоков обработки подключений
-   limit-post = 4831838208 # максимальный размер файла
+   workers = 4 # the number of threads for processing of connections limit-post = 4831838208 # maximum file size

-Конфигурация supervisor может иметь следующий вид:
+Configuration file for supervisor should look like:

 ::